-- Thai Airways incurring USD14 million in losses per day from closure of Bangkok's two main airports;
+Thai Airways sees USD14 million in losses per day from unrest

 Thai Airways stated the closure of Bangkok's two main airports would cost the airline over USD14 million per day.
 This figure would escalate if the airline has to shift some operations from Bangkok to U-Tapao Air base, 190 km from the city, if the closure of Suvarnabhumi and Don Mueang airports is prolonged.

 The airline reports some 10,000 passengers have been stranded by the protests.

 Thai's shares fell 2.6% yesterday on concerns about the unrest and the impact on future demand.
 An airline spokesman said, "there would be no high season for Thai".

 Asia Pacific selected airlines daily share price movements (% change): 27-Nov-08